 - License server: select this option to register GoLand through the License Server web application that allows you to manage floating licenses and issue licenses to users who do not have direct internet access.

-Locate GoLand installation with settings, plugins, and logs
+Location of GoLand settings, plugins, and logs directories

 After you have installed GoLand, its default location depends on your operating system.

 |Linux and other Unix systems||GoLand directory starting with dot is located in your user home directory:|